pantheon-systems/documentation/source/content/integrated-composer.md

 ## How to Add Dependencies to Your Upstream

-1. Start with the local clone of the upstream repository you created above.
+1. Start with the local clone of the Upstream repository you created above.

 1. Change into the `upstream-config` directory: